 Nice Wednesday across Maryland; more rain arrives late week

-Scattered storms are possible Tuesday evening, mainly across portions of central and northeast Maryland and the upper Eastern Shore.
+Scattered storm chances will continue through this evening, mainly across portions of central and northeast Maryland and the upper Eastern Shore.
 While most storms should remain below severe limits, a few could turn strong to severe, with gusty winds and hail being the primary threats.
 Storm activity will diminish later tonight, with partly cloudy skies and overnight lows in the upper 50s to lower 60s.

 Wednesday features a pleasant mix of sunshine and clouds, with highs climbing into the upper 70s.
 More storm chances return Thursday afternoon and evening, with highs holding in the 70s.